 What Are Benzo “Rebound” Symptoms?

-When a person begins taking benzodiazepines for insomnia, for example, there will likely be an immediate relief of that symptom for a period of time.
-However, when the drug is discontinued or reduced, insomnia can “rebound,” or reappear, often more intensely than was experienced before the prescription began.5
+When a person begins taking benzodiazepines for anxiety, for example, there will likely be an immediate relief for a period of time.
+However, when the drug is discontinued or reduced, the anxiety can “rebound,” or reappear, often more intensely than was experienced before the prescription began.5

-This can be quite disturbing for the person who intends to gradually reduce their medication, as it can make withdrawal seem daunting, unpredictable, and intolerable.
+This can be quite disturbing for the person who intends to gradually reduce their medication, as it can make withdrawal seem daunting, unpredictable, and impossible to tolerate.

-In addition to rebound symptoms, on reducing the medication, there can also emerge a set of new symptoms that were not present before starting the prescription, and these are called withdrawal symptoms.
+In addition to rebound symptoms, on reducing the medication, there can also emerge a set of new symptoms – ones that were not present before starting the prescription.
+These withdrawal symptoms can be crushingly harsh.
 Sometimes a person will be suffering from rebound symptoms and withdrawal symptoms concurrently, which can become so extreme as to be nearly impossible to tolerate without medical assistance, as would be available in an inpatient setting.

 What is Benzodiazepine Withdrawal Syndrome?